 The Article aims at creating awareness amongst salaried employees about various tax compliance and possible tax planning over the year.
-We are in the month of June wherein the last financial year (FY) 2011-12 has gotten over and due date to file Return of Income stares in the face and also it is time to submit your Investment declaration for FY 2012-13.
+We are in the month of July wherein the last financial year (FY) 2017-18 has gotten over and due date to file Return of Income (i .e, 31st July ) stares in the face.

 Most of the tax planning for Salary income can be done at the Salary Structuring (deciding the components of your Salary in most tax efficient manner) stage itself i.e. at the time when one receives his employment letter.
 Unfortunately, it is not a normal practice to allow employees to choose their Salary components.
 Nevertheless, let’s take a look at the advantageous methods to reduce your tax liability and a brief insight relating to the issues of Income-tax on Salary.